exerpteam/odin-drop-in/IMPLEMENTATION_PROGRESS.md

 We have a streamlined Turborepo monorepo managed by pnpm, specifically set up for the ODIN Drop-in component:
 1.  **Root configuration files:** `package.json`, `turbo.json`, `tsconfig.base.json`, `pnpm-workspace.yaml`, `.gitignore`, etc., are configured for the current structure.
 2.  **Core Package:** `packages/core` contains the initialized and configured Stencil project (namespace `exerp-odin-dropin-core`, build outputs defined).
-It still contains the default component `my-component`.
+It still contains the default component `exerp-odin-cc-form`.
 The Puppeteer build error has been addressed in `tsconfig.json`, but verification is needed.
 3.  **Facade Package:** `packages/odin-dropin` contains the basic structure (`package.json`, `tsconfig.json`, `src/index.ts`) for the public API facade, named `@exerp/odin-dropin`.
 4.  **No example apps/packages:** The initial boilerplate examples have been removed.
 5. A root `README.md` provides initial project context (copied from the MVP requirements).